adrienlucbert/MSF/README.md

 ## :checkered_flag: Context

-Is was carried out during our first year of study at Epitech, to help us build games (runner, tower defense, role-play game).
+It was carried out during our first year of study at Epitech, to help us build games (runner, tower defense, role-play game).
 It uses some concepts of modular C and object-oriented programming to write generic code, easier to maintain and improve.